Derived categories of nodal del Pezzo threefolds: Families of del Pezzo threefolds

 \begin{remark} We note that $V_1$, $V_2$ can not pass through singular points of the ambient weighted projective space; indeed, since our del Pezzo threefolds have only compound du Val singularities hence in particular hypersurface singularities, the tangent space at each point has dimension at most $4$, hence the dimension of the tangent space of the ambient space at this point should be at most $5$, which is not the case for singular points of $\P(1,1,1,2,3)$ and $\P(1,1,1,1,2)$. \end{remark}

-A general element $S \in |H|$ will be a smooth del Pezzo surface of degree $d$ which is convenient e.g. when analysing the Hilbert scheme of lines on $V_d$.
+By Bertini's Theorem, a general element $S \in |H|$ will be a smooth del Pezzo surface of degree $d$ which is convenient e.g. when analyzing the Hilbert scheme of lines on $V_d$.
 The last three varieties $V_6', V_7, V_8$ are smooth, and will not be of interest to us.
 The other types can be nodal.
 Singularities of del Pezzo threefolds, in particular the maximal number of nodes they can have, have been studied by Prokhorov \cite{Prokhorov-G-Fano} (see also Corollary \ref{cor:singularities}).